 History

-In 1988, at the time of the first Intifada, the Rt.
+In 1988, the Rt.
 Rev. Peter Lee, bishop of the Episcopal Diocese of Virginia, and the Rt.
 Rev. Samir Kafity, bishop of the Episcopal Diocese of Jerusalem, saw the need for a safe, secure channel to allow Americans to support schools, hospitals, and centers for children with disabilities in the Holy Land.
 American Friends of the Episcopal Diocese of Jerusalem was born.

-In 2005, a merger with Evangelical Homes for Children created a stronger but still volunteer-led organization.
+Since its creation and again in 2010, by amendment of the Articles of Incorporation of Evangelical Home for Children, Inc, which changed its name to the American Friends of the Episcopal Diocese of Jerusalem, Inc., volunteer leadership has been central to achieving our mission.
 In 2008, the AFEDJ board hired its first professional staff which allowed AFEDJ to increase its reach and build awareness of the humanitarian needs faced by Palestinians and other vulnerable and displaced people in East Jerusalem, Gaza, the West Bank, Israel, Jordan, and Lebanon.